kodnificent/docs/api/reference.md

 #### Examples

-*   Return the project item with an primary key of `1`
+*   Return the project item with a primary key of `1`
     ```bash
     curl -u <token>: https://api.directus.io/_/items/projects/1
     ```